ianpowell2017/ianpowell2017.github.io/_posts/2022-05-14-disable-smiley-keyboard.md

 tags: [misc]
 ---

-I keep catching the `fn` `globe` keyboard button and the smiley on-screen keyboard pops up, really annoying!
+I keep catching the <kbd>fn</kbd> or <kbd>globe</kbd> button on the mac keyboard and the smiley on-screen keyboard pops up, really annoying!

 Disabling this shortcut can be accomplished by opening the System Preferences and navigating to the Keyboard panel.